-- [a] the amount of time described in the School's ESI training program;
+[a] the amount of time described in the School's ESI training program;

-- [b] 30 minutes; or
+[b] 30 minutes; or

-- [c] when law enforcement intervenes.
+[c] when law enforcement intervenes.

-18.4.53 ~~Nothing in this Section prohibits~~ Despite the foregoing, a Key Identified School Employee ~~shall~~ first use the least restrictive intervention available to the employee ~~from using less intrusive means~~, including a physical escort, to address circumstances described in Section 18.4.1.
+18.4.5 Despite the foregoing, a Key Identified School Employee shall first use the least restrictive intervention available to the employee, including a physical escort, to address circumstances described in Section 18.4.1.
 In addition, nothing in this Section prohibits a Key Identified School Employee from subsequently using less restrictive interventions to address circumstances described in Section 18.4.1.

 18.4.6 A student who has been physically restrained and then released shall, in addition to being promptly reassessed by the Key Identified School Employee, be monitored for a reasonable period of time to help ensure the continued safety and well-being of the student and others.
-Monitoring should include observation for signs of such things as injury, respiratory distress, or continued escalation, and the Principal and medical personnel shall be notified when warranted.
+Monitoring should include observation for signs of such things as injury, respiratory distress, or continued escalation, and the Director and medical personnel shall be notified when warranted.

-18.5 Seclusionary Time Out
+18.5 Seclusion

-18.5.1 A Key Identified School employee may, in accordance with Section 18.2.3~~2~~ and when acting within the scope of employment, place a student who is in grade 1 or higher in seclusion~~ary time out~~ as an ESI when the student presents an immediate danger to self or others and when no other safe or effective intervention is available.
-Students in Kindergarten shall not be placed in seclusion.
+18.5.1 A Key Identified School employee may, in accordance with Section 18.2.3 and when acting within the scope of employment, place a student who is in grade 1 or higher in seclusion as an ESI when the student presents an immediate danger to self or others and when no other safe or effective intervention is available.
+Students in kindergarten shall not be placed in seclusion.

-18.5.2 Key Identified School Employees may use seclusion only when ~~under the following circumstances:~~
+18.5.2 Key Identified School Employees may use seclusion only when: